Measurement-based care is extensively used in medical

-Following your diagnosis with depression, your provider will discuss a range of available options, including medications.
-If an antidepressant is chosen, your provider and you will jointly decide on the antidepressant that would work best for your after considering the following:
+Step 2: Treatment selection: Following your diagnosis with depression, your provider will discuss a range of available options, including medications.
+If an antidepressant is chosen, your provider and you will jointly decide on what antidepressant would work best for your after considering the following:

 - Your current symptoms.